intandeay/gettingAndCleaningDataCoursera/README.md

 12. Change content of column "activity" by matching them with activity_labels.txt
 13. Tidy/beautify column names
 14. Make a new table which contains the mean of every combination of subject and activity.
+15. Order the data set by subject first then by activity
-15. Create a new file from that table
+16. Create a new file from that table